|

 - Malware infected computer – End users have been instructed to contact the Support Center to open a ticket.
 A technician will immediately be dispatched to assess the computer and take necessary steps to clean the computer and determine if there is a possibility the malware could replicate or spread.
 If determined, the computer will be isolated from the network and cleansed.
 A network/system scan using PDQ Deploy can determine if the malware is installed on any other network computer.

 - Crypto Locker: End users have been instructed to turn off the computer and contact the Support Center.
 A technician will immediately be dispatched to physically remove the computer from the network, and bring it back to the shop.
 The technician will then power up the computer “off network” to determine the extent of data loss.
-At that point, the ISG and Department Head will be notified to decide whether to pay the ransom, if data retrieval is vital to the college.
+At that point, the ISG and Department Head will be notified to decide whether to pay the ransom, if data retrieval is vital to NPC.
 If there is a possibility it could replicate or spread, a network scan using PDQ deploy will be attempted to determine if the Crypto-ware is installed on any other network computer.
 If identified on other computers, technicians will be dispatched immediately.
 If the infection is widespread, TAS could be forced to shut down central servers to protect them until remediation can occur.

-Suspected compromised account: End users have been instructed/trained to change their password immediately and notify TAS.
+- Suspected compromised account: End users have been instructed/trained to change their password immediately and notify TAS.
 A technician and/or ISG will follow up to learn why the end user suspects their account is compromised.
 If deemed that the account may have been compromised for some time, an evaluation of user activity will be conducted, checking login/logoff reports to ensure that no systems or data containing personal identifiable information was accessed and/or removed.